phalcon-orphanage/docs/en/reference/logging.rst

 Transactions
 ------------
-Because writing to the filesystem could be expensive in terms of performance,you can take advantage of logging transactions to temporariry store messages in memory and later write them to disk in a single atomic operation.
+Because writing to the filesystem could be expensive in terms of performance, you can take advantage of logging transactions to temporariry store messages in memory and later write them to disk in a single atomic operation.

 .. code-block:: php